The Threat of Imported Toxic Food

-The CDC estimates that 325,000 Americans are hospitalized every year from food poisoning, with 5,000 resultant deaths.
+The CDC estimates that 1 in 6 Americans (or 48 million people) get sick, 128,000 Americans are hospitalized every year from food poisoning, with 3,000 resultant deaths.
 Clearly, food safety is an important issue in this nation.

-According to United States Census data, food imports doubled in this country from 1997 to 2008.
+According to United States Census data, food imports have nearly doubled in this country from 1995 to 2012.
 Over 60 percent of imported food comes from developing nations, such as Mexico and China.

 Of the massive amount of imported food coming to America, the FDA only has the resources to inspect less than 2 percent.
 This is a major problem because many nations have less food safety regulations than the United States.

 Jean Halloran of Consumer Reports said, “If they are only checking 1 percent of the [food] and finding lots of problems, then… there are a lot of problems that are never caught.”
 According to Consumer Reports, the FDA and customs officials only have about one minute on average to inspect each food truck that crosses the U.S.-Mexico border.

 Of the 3 billion pounds of meat coming in, 85 million pounds of it is catfish from the polluted Mekong River of Vietnam.
 Every year, 220,000 tons of industrial waste is dumped into the Mekong River, where fishers catch these fish, alongside beer and cement factories.
 Despite warnings from the Vietnamese Government Health department, the toxic catfish is then shipped here.

 Unfortunately, free trade agreements have tied the government’s hands.
 For example, when Congress passed a ban on chicken products from China due to health concerns, China went to the WTO, who ruled in favor of China.
 This will add millions of pounds of potentially unsafe meat coming into the U.S.